 - Ask the wedding party to arrive early so everyone is accounted for.

-- If your wedding is in a church with traditions that aren't familiar to some of your wedding guests, provide some instruction or explanation so they won't be embarrassed.
+- If your wedding is in a church with traditions that aren't familiar to some of your wedding guests, provide some instruction or explanation so they won't be embarrassed or have awkward moments.

 - Make your photography policy clear before people whip out their cameras and start clicking.